hgmallar/georgia/README.md

 [Start your search here.](https://howtovotegeorgia.com/)

-### Full stack React non-partisan, independent web application to help voters get clear, concise and up-to-date information on voting in the Georgia runoff.
+### Non-partisan, independent full stack React web application to help voters get clear, concise and up-to-date information on voting in the Georgia runoff.

 ## Uses: